 Bushmills, Co.
 Antrim

-Travellers have been enjoying the traditional comforts of this coaching inn, along the Causeway Coastal Route, since the 17th Century, and still feel revived by its robust food, convivial bar, cosy nooks and spacious bedrooms.
+Travellers have been enjoying the traditional comforts of this coaching inn along the Causeway Coastal Route since the 17th century, and still feel revived by its robust food, bonhomie, blazing turf fires, cosy nooks, live music in the Gas Bar at weekends, and spacious bedrooms.